sasya025/aws_lamda_hackathon/README.md

 {
   "error": "❌ This link has expired or does not exist."
 }

-Team details:
+👥 Team Members

-Gunde Sandeep (Team Lead)
+1. Gunde Sandeep

-Kunchala Rishitha
+2. Chitti Udaya Sathwika

-Chitti Udaya Sathvika
+3. Kunchala Rishitha

-Thatikonda Sasya
+4. Thatikonda Sasya

 📝 License:
 This project is licensed under the MIT License.